Search

 Q: What is your hiring process for the Summer Program?

 A: HSE participates in on-campus interview programs at various law schools.
-We also recruit at diversity job fairs and conferences, as well as HSE-sponsored consortiums.
+We also recruit at job fairs and conferences, as well as HSE-sponsored consortiums.
 Additionally, we welcome applicants to reach out to us directly.
 After an initial interview, we invite candidates to meet with several HSE Attorneys for a second, more comprehensive, interview.

 jharing@hselaw.com